Results for “consumer”

 The Michigan Public Service Commission approved a $276.6 million rate increase for Consumers Energy, the largest utility rate hike in decades, to support reliability improvements and grid resilience investments that will take effect May 1.

-March 31, 2026·Michigan Capitol·3 sources - governor
+March 31, 2026·Michigan Capitol·3 sources - elections

 Jocelyn Benson Proposes Banning Michigan Utilities From Political Spending As Energy Costs Rise